-Islay Whisky is without a doubt the number one tourist magnet for the Isle of Islay.
-Many folk from all over the world got to know Islay whisky in some way or another and decided to visit the “holy ground of peaty drams”, the whisky island.
+Islay Whisky is the number one reason for tourists to visit the Isle of Islay.
+Folk from all over the world got to know Islay whisky in some way or another and decided to visit the “holy ground of peaty drams”, the whisky island.

-The magical, heroical and romantic picture that’s being presented by the Islay distilleries makes it hard to resist a visit to Islay.
-Together of course with the unique and often peaty Islay whisky and the variety of excellent distilleries on the island.
-Where else do you nowadays find so many quality distilleries so close together.
+The magical, heroical and romantic picture that’s being portrayed by the Islay distilleries makes it hard to resist a visit to Islay.
+Combine that with the excellent whisky, the stunning locations of the whisky distilleries and the friendly and welcoming locals and you have the perfect recipe for a 5 star tourist destination.
+Where else do you find so many quality whisky distilleries so close together.
 You won’t even find that in the Speyside, the heart of the Scottish whisky industry.

 How did whisky come to Islay?